mdolab/adflow/doc/install.rst

     $ python run_reg_tests.py

-If the tests are successful a 'adflow: Success!' message will be printed, otherwise a diff window will appear hihglighting the differences between the reference case and the most recently completed verification run.
+If the tests are successful a 'adflow: Success!' message will be printed, otherwise a diff window will appear highlighting the differences between the reference case and the most recently completed verification run.